-At this stage, there was a vacuum of power which allowed southern separatists and Al Qaeda to gain power in the country, even military units that were loyal to Salah took part in this power-gaining game and furthered the instability.
-After many years of political instability, the Houthis, officially known as Ansar Allah, emerge as the main actor in the county’s civil war and gained control of much of the county.
-The Houthis, as a Shia group, prompted fear in many Arab Sunni counties, especially Saudi Arabia.
-They feared that Iran will gain much influence in the region and reside on its borders.
+There was a power vacuum at this point, allowing southern separatists and Al Qaeda to gain power in the country; even Salah’s loyal military units participated in this power grab, adding to the instability.
+After years of political unrest, the Houthis, also known as Ansar Allah, emerged as the main player in the county’s civil war and took control of a large portion of the country.
+As a Shia group, the Houthis instilled fear in several Arab Sunni countries, particularly Saudi Arabia.
+They were concerned that Iran would develop significant influence in the region and establish itself on its boundaries.

-In 2015, Saudi Arabia gathered a coalition of Sunni-majority Arab countries: Bahrain, Egypt, Jordan, Kuwait, Morocco, Qatar, Sudan, and the United Arab Emirates, which later included non-Arab countries, such as Eritrea and Pakistan.
-The war was mainly launched by air campaigns against the Houthis.
-The war has received world attention and criticism due to its prolonged period and lifely cost.
-But many western powers support the war due to their interest.
+Saudi Arabia formed a Sunni-majority Arab coalition in 2015, which included Bahrain, Egypt, Jordan, Kuwait, Morocco, Qatar, Sudan, and the United Arab Emirates, as well as non-Arab countries such as Eritrea and Pakistan.
+The war was mostly initiated with air campaigns against the Houthis.
+Because of its length and human cost, the war has drawn worldwide attention and criticism.
+However, due to their interests, many Western powers support the conflict.

-Britain, France, and the United States are the main supporters of the war, we can say that Britain and France support the war because the weapons that are used are purchased from them, these two countries have a financial benefit in the ongoing war in Yemen.
-Although the United States also supplies weapons to the coalition that’s being used in the war, other factors drive the US to support this war.
+The primary backers of the war are Britain, France, and the United States.
+We can argue that Britain and France support the war because the weapons used are acquired from them, and these two countries benefit financially from the ongoing conflict in Yemen.
+Although the United States supplies weaponry to the coalition, other causes motivate the US to support this conflict.

-One of the reasons that make the US support this war is the security of the Saudi border, Saudi Arabia is an oil superpower, it produces half of the world’s oil, an unstable Saudi Arabia will cause the oil market to crumble.
-If the Houthis gain control of the county, Iran will gain much influence in the country and cause a major security threat to Saudi Arabia.
+The security of the Saudi border is one of the reasons why the US supports this conflict.
+Saudi Arabia is an oil powerhouse, producing half of the world’s oil, and an unstable Saudi Arabia will lead the oil market to collapse.
+If the Houthis take control of the country, Iran will gain a significant amount of influence and pose a significant security danger to Saudi Arabia.

-The war has caused one of the worst humanitarian crises the world has ever seen.
-The death toll during the war is said to be 7,700, but monitoring groups believe that the death toll is much higher, they estimate that the actual death toll is 100,000, and a thousand more were caused by malnutrition, disease, and poor health.
-24 million need humanitarian assistance and protection and 18 million have no clean water.
-The war also caused the largest cholera outbreak ever and displaced 3.65 million from their homes.
+The war has resulted in one of the world’s biggest humanitarian crises.
+The official death toll from the war is 7,700, but monitoring groups believe it is much higher; they estimate that the true death toll is 100,000, with a thousand more deaths due to malnutrition, disease, and poor health.
+24 million people require humanitarian aid and protection, and 18 million people do not have access to safe water.
+The battle also resulted in the greatest cholera outbreak in history, displacing 3.65 million people.